Super-Freaks-Stadium/Super-Freaks-1-Ultimate-Edition/datafiles/Manual.md

 The “coin” of this game, a glass orb that contains Unlimit Energy.
 Collecting 100 Yorbs will give you an extra heart!

 ###### Happy Heart
 Collecting this heart with little rosy cheeks will, you guessed it, give you another heart.
-You can choose to start each level (and retry) with a minimum amount of hearts if you so choose, and there is a maximum value that by default is 10—you can either raise it all the way up to 99, or if you’re a total sadist, you can lower it all the way to zero to disable hearts entirely.
-Have fun…
+When playing the Super Freaks story, you can choose to start each level (and retry) with a minimum amount of hearts if you so choose, and there is a maximum value that by default is 10—you can either raise it all the way up to 99, or if you’re a total sadist, you can lower it all the way to zero to disable hearts entirely.
+On the other storylines, hearts stick around, and will replenish their respective abilities by a bit.

+###### Clock
+This item replaces Happy Hearts when playing on Turbo.
+It will add five seconds to your timer.
+Considering that timer kills you if it hits zero, you're probably gonna want to grab these!

 ###### Yorb Star
 If you die enough times, a Yorb Star will appear right where you spawn.
 Collecting it will give you 10 hearts, unless you somehow already have that many!
 The death counter will reset by the time you reach the next checkpoint.
-This item only appears in Adventure Mode, and only when the Min/Max heart settings are between 1-10.
+This item only appears in Adventure Mode when not playing on Turbo, and only when the Min/Max heart settings are between 1-10.

 ###### Trophy
 Most levels (excluding boss levels) have three trophies to collect.
 These unlock a lot of different things: secret levels, extra characters, so on and so forth.
-You’ll also get a heart by collecting a trophy, which adds a little risk/reward strategy to them.
+These are just plain good to seek out in general, since you’ll also get a heart (or other benefits) by collecting a trophy, which adds a little risk/reward strategy to them.
+In Turbo they'll also add 10 seconds, so if you have enough time to grab a trophy, you might wanna hustle and do so!

 ###### Uncle Swordsman’s Walkie Talkies
 Not really a collectible.
 The Super Freaks’ Uncle Swordsman has been shoved in a locker by Kranion, but he’s still able to dispense his infinite wisdom with his walkie talkies.
-Just jump at one to receive his great advice.
+Just touch one to receive his great advice.

 ###### Clock Stopper
 Collecting this watch slows down time temporarily, which is seriously way cooler looking than I describe it here.